chainguard-dev/melange/docs/BUILD-FILE.md

 ### epoch
-Monotonically increasing value (starting at 0) indicating same version of the package with changes (security patches for example) applied to it.
+Monotonically increasing value (starting at 0) indicating same version of the package, but with changes (security patches for example) applied to it.
 ```
 epoch: 0
 ```